St Mary's Church, Great Bedwyn

 The Church of Saint Mary the Virgin is the parish church of Great Bedwyn, Wiltshire, England, and a Grade I listed building.
 The church was built in the Norman style in the 12th century, but beneath the existing building are Saxon remains dating back to the 10th century.
-The church boasts a handsome memorial to Sir John Seymour, father of King Henry VIII's wife Jane Seymour, and grandfather of King Edward VI of England.
+The church boasts a handsome memorial to Sir John Seymour, father of King Henry VIII's wife Jane Seymour, and grandfather of King Edward VI.

 History

 The church has Anglo-Saxon origins.
 In A.D.
 905, the bishop of Winchester purchased land in Great Bedwyn to build a church.
 Beneath the existing church are the substantial remains of a Saxon church.

 Norman era

 The Domesday survey of 1086 recorded a church at Beduinde, held by Brictward the priest, with church lands worth one and a half hides.
 Income from the church, along with St. Michael's at Little Bedwyn, was granted to Salisbury Cathedral in 1091.